 Eligibility and Composition of Board

 The Trustees shall be responsible for the overall strategy, management and finances of The Union in the United Kingdom.
-They shall not be responsible for the operations student representation activity of any international campus of the University.

 A person will not be eligible for election or appointment to the Board if he/she is disqualified from being a charity trustee under the Charities and Trustee Investment (Scotland) Act 2005.